 Allow Tenor GIFs in messages

 By default, users can attach GIFs provided by Tenor, a third-party, to posts.
-You can turn this off.
-Disabling this feature may impact engagement.

 - On the Configuration page, in the Enabled Features section, enable or disable Show Tenor GIFs Search.

 By default, when creating a message with a URL, Yammer will fetch content associated with third-party websites, including title, summary, images, and GIFs.
 Existing URLs that are cached remain until the cache expires.

 You can turn off the display of this data for links.